Enriching the lives of animals one token at a time.

 The vending machine simulates what apes do in the wild—forage for food.
 To emulate this natural foraging behavior, tokens are placed throughout an animal’s enclosure.
 They can be scattered in plain sight, hidden in substrates, frozen in blocks of ice, or even put in puzzles and toys.
 Apes have to use their mental and physical abilities to find these tokens, bring them back to the vending machine, and exchange them for a food reward of nuts, popcorn, dried fruits, or cereal.
 When apes search for tokens, they perform natural behaviors like climbing, swinging, searching, problem solving, and tool use—and time spent performing natural behaviors is less time spent bored or inactive.

 Our pilot Animal Vending Machine is at the Cheyenne Mountain Zoo in Colorado Springs, where it is used with their resident orangutans.
-Pilot testing has gone very well, and we will be rolling out our next round of prototype machines to five different zoos in the US and Canada in fall 2021.
-These machines will undergo further testing, and once complete, we expect to bring the Animal Vending Machine to market for purchase.
+Pilot testing has gone very well, and we will be rolling out our next round of prototype machines to five different zoos in the US and Canada in early 2022.
+These machines will undergo further testing, and once complete, we hope to bring the Animal Vending Machine to market for purchase.